Frequently Asked Questions

 In some cases, long-term care insurance will pay for non-medical home care.
 Look at the care recipient's policy and call the customer service telephone number or the agent that sold the plan.
 There is usually (but not always) an elimination period that must be met before long-term care insurance picks up the bill.
 Claims must be processed per the terms of the policy.

 Yes, we are contracted with the VA Northern California Health Care System to provide care to veterans and their spouses.
-Our team can also provide assistance in determining if you qualify for the Aide & Assistance Benefit and connecting you with the VA to begin services once qualified.
+Our team can also provide assistance in determining if you qualify for the Aid & Attendance Benefit and connecting you with the VA to begin services once qualified.

 Aging Assistant pays all taxes, insurance, unemployment, and worker's compensation insurance for our caregivers.
 You and your family will not be responsible for these items.